ankurjain-nitrr/protoweaver/README.md

 # Global settings
 gen_dir: "./gen"  # Base directory for generated code
 proto_dir: "./proto"  # Directory containing .proto files
-buf_enabled: true  # Whether to use buf for proto management (optional)

 # List of domains in your project
 domains: